Learning Optimized Risk Scores: Risk Score Problem

 \begin{itemize}[leftmargin=*,itemsep=1pt]

-\item If we are given a limit on model size (e.g., $\zeronorm{\lambdab} \leq R$), we can add it as a constraint in the formulation and set $C_0$ to a small value (e.g., $C_0 = 10^{-8}$).
-In this case, the optimal solution corresponds to the best model that obeys the model size constraint, provided that $C_0$ is small enough (see Appendix \ref{Appendix::SmallRegularizationParameter}).
+\item If we are given a limit on model size (e.g., $\zeronorm{\lambdab} \leq R$), we can add it as a constraint in the formulation, and set $C_0$ to a small value such as $C_0 = 10^{-8}$.
+In this case, the optimal solution to \RSMINLP{} corresponds to the model minimizing the logistic loss that obeys the model size constraint, provided that $C_0$ is small enough (see Appendix~\ref{Appendix::SmallRegularizationParameter}).

-\item If we wish to set the model size based on cross-validated performance, we can repeat the previous process for $\zeronorm{\lambdab} \leq R$ for $R = 1 \ldots d$.
-This lets us fit risk scores across the full $\ell_0$-regularization path by solving $d$ instances of \RSMINLP{}.
-In comparison, a standard approach (i.e., where we treat $C_0$ as a hyperparameter and define a grid of values) would require solving at least $d$ instances, as we cannot determine (in advance) $d$ values of $C_0$ that would return the full range of risk scores.
+\item If we wish to set the model size in a data-driven manner (e.g., to optimize a measure of cross-validated performance), we can solve several instances of \RSMINLP{} with a model size constraint $\zeronorm{\lambdab} \leq R$, where we fix $C_0$ to a small value and vary the model size limit from $R = 1$ to $R = d$.
+This approach produces the best models over the full $\ell_0$-regularization path after solving $d$ instances of \RSMINLP{}.
+In comparison, a standard approach (i.e., where we treat $C_0$ as a hyperparameter and solve an instance of \RSMINLP{} without a model size constraint for different values of $C_0$) requires solving at least $d$ instances, since we cannot determine (in advance) $d$ values of $C_0$ that produce the full range of risk scores.

 \end{itemize}